owengage/chess/README.md

 * Create validator that runs moves through a `Game` checking everything agrees.
 Core part will be `pgn::resolve_move()`.
 * Parse FEN and observe that tag in the game parser.

+## Bugs found through PGN

+* Most of my Queen side castle tests were on the wrong squares.
+* Promotion of pawns when that move was a capture did not promote.
+* When promoting a pawn to a piece, if a piece of the same type can also move to the promoted position it caused an ambiguity in my SAN move resolver.

 ## TODOs

 * Speed up move generation.
 Benchmark!